TickTeam/guide-tt/android_app/6_how_to_lock_the_app.md

-### How to lock the app?
+### How to lock the app for privacy?

-In order to enhance privacy of your data in TickTick, you can secure TickTick completely with Lock.
+To enhance the privacy of your data in TickTick, use the Lock feature.

-1.Open TickTick on your android device, and slide the screen to the right.
+1. Open TickTick on your Android device, then either swipe to the right or tap the hamburger button in the upper-left corner.

-2.Tap the gear-shaped icon in the upper right hand corner.
+2. Tap the gear-shaped icon in the upper right corner.

-3.Tap “Security & Data” to enable Pattern Lock.
+3. Tap “Security & Data” to enable Pattern Lock.

-4.Draw an unlock pattern twice to set a lock for TickTick.
+4. Trace an unlock pattern twice to set a pattern lock for TickTick.